 Check granola bar labels for ingredients like corn syrup, brown sugar, honey, brown sugar syrup, dextrose, and fructose.
 Some have a yogurt or chocolate coating, or chocolate chips, which can ramp up the sugars fast -- anywhere from 8 to 12 grams per serving.
 Instead of eating a 1-ounce granola bar, switch to 1 ounce of granola (about 1/3 cup) and the sugar lowers to about 5 grams.

-Yogurt is full of healthy calcium and protein, but even low-fat flavored yogurt can have 17 to 33 grams pf sugar per 8-ounce serving -- that’s about as much as 2 scoops (1 cup) of chocolate ice cream.
+Yogurt is full of healthy calcium and protein, but even low-fat flavored yogurt can have 17 to 33 grams of sugar per 8-ounce serving (although some of that sugar may be naturally occurring, such as lactose) -- that’s about as much as 2 scoops (1 cup) of chocolate ice cream.
 When shopping, look for ones that are lower in sugar.
 Or, buy it plain and toss in the fruit of your choice.

 Oatmeal has a good rep for being full of healthy fiber, but many fruit-flavored instant ones have between 10 and 15 grams of sugar per packet.
 “Reduced sugar” varieties can have closer to 5 or 6 grams per packet.
 Better yet, add apple slices to plain instant oatmeal.
 It has less than 1 gram of sugar in a packet.